MattthewWilson/MWCoursework2020/Tutorial2.md

     }
 ```
 This will set the quality settings level to the value of "qualityIndex", which will be the value entered in the dropdown once it is connected.
 As previously, select the dropdown, add a new event, add optionsMenu as the object, and then select SetQuality as the function.
 Add as many options to the dropdown as there are quality settings,

+To connect this menu with the main menu, create a new button and lable it "back".
+Add two events to the button.
+For the first, use the main menu's game object and for the function have it set the object to be enabled.
+For the second event, do almost the same thing, but intead use the optionsMenu object and set it to disabled.
+This will cause the options menu to vanish and main menu to appear upon clicking the button.
+You can do this in reverse with the options button on the main menu.